jianhaoti/minimalistic-personal-page/blogPosts/rescaling-errors.md

 title: "Rescaling Errors"
 date: "29 March 2025"
 tags: ["probability", "statistics"]
-excerpt: "We investigate the appearance of the scaling factor sqrt(n)/σ in the central limit theorem."
+excerpt: "We investigate the appearance of the scaling factor √n / σ in the central limit theorem."
 ---

 Recall the strong law of large numbers.